Login to Add a Comment

 Discuss Sewing Machines with PR members Sewing Machine Forum

 I have many sewing machines, both classic and modern and so far the 801, (not the 801 Sport, which is so similar I am told, that this review likely covers it as well!) is a favorite.
+(The Sport reportedly has a slightly different sized table as well.)

 The projects I have sewn so far were delightful to sew with this machine.